quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A003---Generative-Deep-Learning_-Teaching-Machines-To-Paint-Write-Compose-and-Play-OReilly-Media-2023David-Foster--/2gdlt_part04_Generative_Mode.md

 :p How do diffusion models work?
 ??x
 Diffusion models work by first corrupting a clean image with increasing levels of noise over multiple steps.
 Then, the model is trained to learn the inverse process, gradually denoising the noisy images back to their original form.
-This process can be mathematically described as adding noise \( \epsilon_t \) at each step and learning a denoising function \( p_\theta(x_{t-1} | x_t) \). x??
+This process can be mathematically described as adding noise $\epsilon_t $ at each step and learning a denoising function$p_\theta(x_{t-1} | x_t)$. x??

 ---